statisticalbiotechnology/cb2030/prep/pathway.md

 approach for interpreting genome-wide expression profiles](http://software.broadinstitute.org/gsea/doc/subramanian_tamayo_gsea_pnas.pdf).
 Feel free to skip the "*Results*" section of the paper.
 4. Execute the example code in the jupyter [notebook](../nb/enrichment/readme)

+Slightly moderated versions of your questions will be posted [here](../questions/pathway.md).